parrt/cs601/lectures/webapp.md

 [Bootstrap](http://getbootstrap.com/) is very nice "HTML, CSS, and JS framework for developing responsive, mobile first projects on the web."
 The same page can look pretty good on a small phone and automatically reorganizes itself.
 My [parrt website](http://parrt.cs.usfca.edu/) was built using Bootstrap.
 Try it on your phone and a browser.

 [Ember](http://emberjs.com/) comes highly recommended to me as a better approach than angular but also has a steep learning curve.

+A big disadvantage is that it's very **hard to web crawl these dynamic applications.** Another is that you **can't really bookmark** or pass along a URL that represents a particular state or location within the application.
+At least you have to work hard to make that possible.
+Github does a good job of this.
+From [SPA on wikipedia](http://en.wikipedia.org/wiki/Single-page_application): <blockquote>The traditional solution for SPA's has been to change the browser URL's hash fragment identifier in accord with the current screen state.
+This can be achieved with JavaScript, and causes URL history events to be built up within the browser.
+As long as the SPA is capable of resurrecting the same screen state from information contained within the URL hash, the expected back button behavior is retained.</blockquote>

 It's really hard to cache JavaScript stuff as nothing is really going back and forth between the server as HTML anymore.